Estimate Time6 min

 Feed your brain.
 Fund your future.

-A good idea, no matter the layout: Highlight important info with subheads.
-These make it simpler for applicant tracking systems to scan your resume and potentially get you into a queue of top resumes.
+No matter the format, highlighting important information with subheads can make it simpler for applicant tracking systems to scan your resume, and potentially get you into a queue of top resumes.

 • Picking a classic font—Times New Roman or Arial, for example—in size 10- or 12-point.